 - Add chopped onions and cook until onions turn translucent.

-- Add tomato paste and 2-3 tbsp water.
+- Add tomato paste and 2-3 tablespoon water.
 Mix well.

 - Cook for about 3 minutes or until the raw smell is gone.